What needs to be revised?

 Use your experience

 Look at previous essays and texts on which you have received feedback.
 What kinds of problems have been identified by teachers and peer reviewers?
-Check your new text for these problem areas.
+Check your current text for these problem areas.
+For advice on how to compile your own personal checklist, see